TomasBoda/abm-sheets-web/docs/user-manual.md

 ### 6.1 Cloud Projects

-When the user is authenticated, they can create and save a project to their account, that can be accessed on any device with the same account.
+If the user is authenticated, they can create and save projects associated with their account in the database, that can be accessed on any device with the same account.

 https://github.com/user-attachments/assets/e5e520bd-39ea-49ca-8194-69c52c91df69

-If the user has created a project and has updated the spreadsheet, they can save the changes to the database.
+If the user created a project and updated the spreadsheet, they can save the changes to the database.

 https://github.com/user-attachments/assets/77ee8bb9-0214-4912-98a0-52190ae5f919

-If the user decides to remove a project, they can do so in the projects sidebar.
+If the user decided to remove a project, they can do so in the projects sidebar.

 https://github.com/user-attachments/assets/15c33c9d-13a8-4573-aecb-8061e5e0f7aa